leehuhlee/leehuhlee.github.io/_posts/2018-07-31-Unity4-Block-Shooter.md

         Destroy(gameObject);
       }
     {% endhighlight %}
-  - Drag and drop `Explosion` Prefab to `explosionPrefab` parameter in Inspector View
+  - Drag and drop `Explosion` Prefab to `explosionPrefab` in Inspector View

 * Improve to delay of destroy
   - `Box.js`(change)